Towards universal quantum computation through relativistic motion: Results

 which are both odd numbers.
 This again guarantees that the entanglement is created at first order in $h$.
 We now let the cavity undergo two travel scenarios with proper times

 We therefore obtain our final state: {

-} So far, we have shown that, in principle, is possible to generate a large square lattice of entangled quantum field modes within a cavity.
+} See an example in Fig. \ref{fig:square}.
+So far, we have shown that, in principle, is possible to generate a large square lattice of entangled quantum field modes within a cavity.
 Technically, this means that we have generated an H-graph with the structure of a square.
-Dividing the graph in two sets such that the edges of the graph only relate elements of one set with elements of the other and applying $\pi/2$ phase shifts on the elements of one set, the state is transformed into a square CV cluster state ~\cite{minion3} .
-In the next section we will show an example that is within reach of current technology in circuit QED.
+Dividing the graph in two sets such that the edges of the graph only relate elements of one set with elements of the other and applying $\pi/2$ phase shifts on the elements of one set, the complex adjacency matrix $\mathcal{Z}$ of the H-graph state -see Eq. (\ref{eq:zet})- is transformed into the adjacency matrix of a CV cluster state ~\cite{minion3}.
+In general, the resulting CV cluster state does not have the same form as the original H-graph, except in those cases where the adjacency matrix $A$ is self-inverse \cite{minion3,minion4}.
+An interesting example is a four-mode square H-graph -with one minus sign in the adjacency matrix- which is then transformed into a square CV cluster state after the phase shifts \cite{minion3,minion4}.
+In the next section we will show that this example is within reach of current technology in circuit QED.

-\section{Continuous sinusoidal motion: Experimental scenario}
+\subsection{Continuous sinusoidal motion: Experimental scenario}

-We have developed a scheme to prepare square CV cluster states.
+We have developed a scheme to prepare CV cluster states.
 We now propose a simple implementation that can be achieved with current technology.
 The aim is to build up a quadripartite state.
 We choose superconducting cavities, where the boundary of the field can be controlled by external magnetic fluxes \cite{casimirtheoryv,casimircavity1,casimircavity2}.
 A similar system---with only one wall---has been successfully exploited in the first experimental demonstration of the dynamical Casimir effect \cite{casimirwilson}.

-Let us consider now a $\lambda/4$ resonator in which one of the walls is a tuneable SQUID \cite{casimirtheoryv}.
+Let us consider now a $\lambda/4$ resonator in which one of the walls is a tunable SQUID \cite{casimirtheoryv}.
 The spectrum is given by

 The frequency of the fundamental mode $k=0$ is $\omega_0=2\pi\times1\,$GHz.
 For the sake of convenience, we focus on a set of modes within the range of frequencies where linear amplifiers operate.
 We start by driving the SQUID at $\omega_d=2\pi\times16\, \text{GHz}$.
 We therefore obtain